moegon/special-roboto/atlast-plugin/admin-console/README.md

 - **Contract builder** – capture HTTP method, path, headers, and payload templates for each deployment.
 - **Chat-only mode** – leave the Atlas Pipeline API blank to disable clip syncing while continuing to orchestrate chats.

+> ⚠️ LM Studio users: enable **CORS** in LM Studio’s settings (Settings → Server → Enable CORS).
+Without CORS the browser blocks requests, resulting in `TypeError: Failed to fetch`, an empty model discovery list, and chat messages that never reach the model.

 ### Prerequisites

 - Node.js ≥ 20.19 (Vite 7 requires Node 20 or 22)